 We are known as the Monkeys Class (class 1) and the Cubs Class (class 2).
 Mrs Smith is the teacher in the Monkeys class.
 Mrs Litchfield is the teacher in the Cubs class.
 Miss Weatherall and Mrs Barton are our full time Teaching Assistants.

 Everyday Life in F2 – We learn in Foundation 2 in lots of different ways.
 We work closely with our teachers on focused activities during the week and we have group or class times every single day to learn more in phonics and maths.
 It is important for us to have time to practise what we have learned; we do this indoors in the classrooms and the conservatory, and also outdoors in our garden and on the climbing equipment in the playground.
 We are very lucky to have a new all weather garden with artificial grass and extra cover and shade.
 We learn ways to work with each other and to be independent, thinking about what we are doing and finding ways to improve.

 Our topics during the year will cover predictable and seasonal themes, as well as including areas of interest and fascination for the children in the classes.
 A newsletter will be sent home every half term to inform families of what the children will be doing in school.

-- The children all have a reading diary and will bring home a ‘library book’ that they have chosen themselves to share with family members at home.
+The children all have a reading diary and will bring home a ‘library book’ that they have chosen themselves to share with family members at home.
 We ask parents and carers to write in the diary to begin with and gradually encourage the children to write for themselves as they become more confident over the year.
-When they bring home their reading book, this will be recorded too.
+They also have a Reading Book which they should read at home regularly.

-Mrs Simons, Mrs Litchfield, Mrs Barton and Miss Weatherall
+Mrs Smith, Mrs Litchfield, Mrs Barton and Miss Weatherall